This page discusses using .NET to interact with Stardog.

 In the HTTP API section, we looked at how to interact with Stardog over a network via HTTP.

-Another possibility for using Stardog within .Net applications is the Trinity RDF library which provides an Object Mapping layer for RDF graphs.
-Trinity lets users map RDF/OWL terms to .NET objects and uses byte-code manipulation at compilation time to generate efficient programs.
-See the Trinity documentation for more details about using Trinity RDF.
+Another possibility for using Stardog within .NET applications is the Trinity RDF library which provides an Object Mapping layer for RDF graphs.
+Trinity RDF lets users map RDF/OWL terms to .NET objects and uses byte-code manipulation at compilation time to generate efficient programs.
+See the Trinity RDF documentation for more details about using Trinity RDF.